 * Tesla shares fall in regular trading, soar after the bell

-* Facebook shares fall after the bell on purchase of WhatsApp
+* Facebook stock sinks after the bell on its plan to buy WhatsApp

 * S&P 500 trades within a point of its record closing high

 * Dow off 0.6 pct; S&P 500 down 0.7 pct; Nasdaq off 0.8 pct

 NEW YORK, Feb 19 (Reuters) - U.S. stocks slid on Wednesday in a late selloff after minutes of the U.S. Federal Reserve's latest policy-setting meeting indicated that the central bank will keep trimming its bond-buying stimulus unless there is a significant economic surprise.

 The market also faced technical resistance as the S&P 500 earlier traded within a point of its record closing high set last month.

 Minutes from the January meeting of the Federal Reserve's policy-setting committee showed that several policymakers wanted to hone in on the idea that their asset-purchase program would be trimmed in predictable, $10-billion steps unless there is a big economic surprise this year.

 The statement doesn't deviate much from previous Fed communications, but market participants have been expecting the Fed to point to recent weakness in the economic data and reinforce their commitment to stimulating the economy.

 "I think the rally that we've seen off the 1,750 low (on the S&P 500) was largely driven by the sense the Fed is going to slow down their retracement if it's necessary," said Uri Landesman, president of Platinum Partners in New York.

 "Anything that puts a crimp in that belief is going to scare this market," he said.
 "This market is trading at nosebleed levels, and so it will not have a huge tolerance even for news that can be shaded in a bad direction."